QuickLogic-Corp/TinyFPGA-Programmer-Application/README.rst

   | :code:`COM##` on PC/Windows
   | :code:`/dev/ttyS##` on PC/wsl1/Ubuntu18+ (where the ## is the same as the COM## shown by device manager under Windows)
   | :code:`/dev/ttyACM#` on PC/Ubuntu18+
+  |

+- | The :code:`--mode [operating-mode]` tells the programmer to set the "operating mode" for the bootloader to use.
+  | The options currently supported are: :code:`--mode m4`, :code:`--mode fpga`, :code:`--mode fpga-m4`
+  | This is used to let the bootloader identify the use case, and load the images accordingly.
+  | If :code:`--mode m4` : then the bootloader will only load the m4app binary that has been flashed
+  | If :code:`--mode fpga` : then the bootloader will only program the fpga using the appfpga binary that has been flashed
+  | If :code:`--mode fpga-m4` : then the bootloader will program the fpga using the appfpga binary and then load the m4app binary that has been flashed
+  | **NOTE**
+  |   1.
+The bootloader needs to be updated first before flashing any appfpga or m4app images!
+  |      Example:
+  |      :code:`qfprog --port /dev/ttyX --bootloader /path/to/latest/qorc-sdk/qf_bootloader.bin --mode m4`
+  |      If not, then the :code:`--mode` option has no effect, and it always acts as if :code:`--mode m4` is specified.
+  |   2.
+The :code:`--mode` argument is mandatory and must be always specified.

-- The :code:`--m4app app.bin` tells the programmer to program the file *app.bin* as the m4 application -- this is the common case
+- The :code:`--m4app app.bin` tells the programmer to program the file *app.bin* as the m4 application

+- The :code:`--appfpga appfpga.bin` tells the programmer to program the file *appfpga.bin* as the application fpga binary

 - | The :code:`--reset` option tells the programm to reset the board, which will result in the bootloader being restarted, and if the user button is not pressed, the bootloader will then laod and start the most recent m4app.
   | Example:
-  | :code:`qfprog --port /dev/ttyS8 --m4app output/bin/qf_helloworldsw.bin --reset`
+  | :code:`qfprog --port /dev/ttyS8 --m4app output/bin/qf_helloworldsw.bin --reset --mode m4`
   | will program the m4app with qf_helloworldsw and then run it

 - The :code:`--crc` option simply prints the crc values for each of binaries that are programmed into the flash memory

 - | The :code:`--checkrev` option compares the crc for a binary specified as an option to the binary file progammed into the flash
   | Example:
-  | :code:`qfprog --port /dev/ttyS8 --m4app output/bin/qf_helloworldsw.bin --checkrev`
+  | :code:`qfprog --port /dev/ttyS8 --m4app output/bin/qf_helloworldsw.bin --checkrev --mode m4`
   |  will compare the crc for file output/bin/qf_helloworldsw.bin with the crc for the binary programmed into the m4app location of the flash memory

 - The :code:`--update` option causes the progammer to check the crc of any specified binary against the crc of the binary progammed into the flash, and only programmer the specified binary if it the crc is different